kschuler/guide/guidelines/coding-and-transcribing.md

 ##### How do I "transcribe" the sound files for the `transcription` column?

 > Listen to the `WAV` file for the trial in Audacity.
-Write exactly what the participant said, word-for-word, in quotes.
+Write what the participant said, word-for-word, in quotes.
 For example, `"gentif mawg ka.
 [Did I say it right?]"`.
 If the participant goes off topic, transcribe that part in brackets `[ ]`.
 If the participant goes off topic for a really long time (this happens often with children), just write `[child talking...]` in the brackets, or `[teacher interrupted...]`.
 There is no need to write every single word that is said when it is not related to the task.

 ##### What if the participant says the same word twice?